giltrapo/RepData_PeerAssessment1/PA1_template.md

 Let's to see if there are differences between the daily patterns of steps on weekdays and weekends.

-First we will add a new variable to data frame `dfsteps2`, that distinguishes weekdays and weekends.
+First we will add a new variable to data frame `dfsteps2`, that distinguishes weekdays from weekends.

 ```r